lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_3.md

 `@script`
 Here's an example.
-When individuals have diabetes they are at much higher risk of developing cardiovascular disease because of a range physiological changes that occur because of the diabetes.
+Individuals with diabetes have a much higher risk of developing CVD because of toxicity from high blood glucose.
 Depending on the predictor, including diabetes cases may bias the estimates so removing them may be needed.
-So here we keep only those participants without diabetes.
-Then we run the model on the original dataset and output the fixed effect estimates.
+So we run a model that excludes participants with diabetes and one with diabetes cases, then output the fixed effect estimates for both.

-Next we run the model on the data without the diabetes cases, again outputting the fixed effect estimates.
-See how this estimate is slightly higher than the estimates found from original dataset.
-The estimate is slightly higher, suggesting diabetes cases may be reducing the estimate.
-However, the differences are very small, so if there is some bias it isn't large.
+The estimate for BMI in the model without diabetes cases is slightly higher than the estimate that includes diabetes cases.
+This suggests that diabetes cases may be reducing the estimate.
+However, the differences are very small, so if there is bias it isn't large.

 ---
 ## Time to practice!